Augustine of Hippo: Sexuality and the sexes

 Before the Fall, Augustine believed sex was a passionless affair, "just like many a laborious work accomplished by the compliant operation of our other limbs, without any lascivious heat", that the seed "might be sown without any shameful lust, the genital members simply obeying the inclination of the will".
-After the Fall, by contrast, the penis cannot be controlled by mere will, subject instead to both unwanted impotence and involuntary erections: "Sometimes the urge arises unwanted; sometimes, on the other hand, it forsakes the eager lover, and desire grows cold in the body while burning in the mind...
-It arouses the mind, but it does not follow through what it has begun and arouse the body also" (City of God 14.16).
+After the Fall, by contrast, the penis cannot be controlled by mere will, subject instead to both unwanted impotence and involuntary erections.
 Augustine censured those who try to prevent the creation of offspring when engaging in sexual relations, saying that though they may be nominally married they are not really, but are using that designation as a cloak for turpitude.
-When they allow their unwanted children to die of exposure, they unmask their sin.
-Sometimes they use drugs to produce sterility, or other means to try to destroy the fetus before they are born.
-Their marriage is not wedlock but debauchery.

 Augustine believed Adam and Eve had both already chosen in their hearts to disobey God's command not to eat of the Tree of Knowledge before Eve took the fruit, ate it, and gave it to Adam.
 Accordingly, Augustine did not believe Adam was any less guilty of sin.
 Augustine praises women and their role in society and in the Church.
-In his Tractates on the Gospel of John, Augustine, commenting on the Samaritan woman from John 4:1–42, uses the woman as a figure of the Church in agreement with the New Testament teaching that the Church is the bride of Christ.
-"Husbands, love your wives, as Christ loved the church and gave himself up for her."
+Augustine believed that "woman has been made for man" and that "in sex she is physically subject to him in the same way as our natural impulses need to be subjected to the reasoning power of the mind, in order that the actions to which they lead may be inspired by the principles of good conduct".
+Women were created as a "helper" to men for Augustine.